-A cut block is when an offensive lineman blocks the defensive player at the legs.
-It’s called a cut block because the offensive player is cutting, or taking down the defensive player at their base.
+A cut block is when an offensive lineman blocks the defensive player in the legs.
+It’s called a cut block because the offensive player is cutting or taking down the defensive player at their base.

-The cut block is completely legal and requires players to only block the defensive player below the waist.
+The cut block is legal and only requires players to block the defensive player below the waist.

 Each league (professional, college, high school) has their own rules regarding the cut block.
 Below are the rules on cut blocking for each league:

-- NFL – The NFL allows for players to cut blocks anywhere on the field
+- NFL – The NFL allows players to cut blocks anywhere on the field

 - College – NCAA rules allow for players to cut anywhere on the field